vladfedoriuk/fais-internship/README.md

    - to run the server in development just perform the command: `python manage.py runserver`
    - to run the server in production, in the `settings.py` change the `DEBUG` variable to `False` and then perform the command as above.
 ## Set up with docker-compose:
-   - **Note: If you decide to set up the projects with docker and docker-compose, disregard the preceding instructons.
-Do not change any settings/configurations and do not perform any additional command apart from those mentioned below!**
+   - **Note: If you decide to set up the projects with docker and docker-compose, disregard the preceding instructions.
+Do not change any settings/configurations and do not perform any additional commands apart from those mentioned below!**
    - Alternatively, one can easily have the entire project up and running using docker and docker-compose.
 If you don't have this software installed on your local machine, you will need to get it installed.
 (An example of installation on ubuntu: https://phoenixnap.com/kb/install-docker-compose-on-ubuntu-20-04 ).
 Then the whole process of configuring and running the project will end up to be a single command: `docker-compose up` ( the preceding command should be executed within the directory which contains the `docker-compose.yml` file. )
    - In order to acces the terminal of the desired container, execute the following commands:
         - `docker container ps` - obtain the table of running containers